Malignant ectomesenchymoma: History

 The first records of ectomesenchymoma are from 1971 in an investigation into neoplasms of mixed mesenchymal and neuroepithelial origin.
 In the same year another research group identified gangliorhabdomyosarcoma originating from the ectomesenchyme.
 The term ectomesenchymoma was first termed in 1977 to refer to a facial tumor found in a 6 month old female.
 This tumor persisted with evidence of regrowth 8 months after extensive debulking, triple chemotherapy, and radiation treatment.
 Biopsical investigation identified four different phenotypes present in the tumor and all were originally derived from the neural crest cell lineage.
 The varied nature of these tumors sparked questions about the transformational factors which lead to cancerous expression across multiple mature cell types.
 A publication in 2017 was the first to identify FOX01 gene rearrangements in ectomesemchymoma.

-Treatment & Complications
+Treatment and complications

 Current treatment options for ectomesenchymomas are limited to traditional therapies as reported in the literature.
 Typical treatment options include chemotherapy, radiotherapy and surgical debulking when possible.
 Lack of specific therapies has the potential to cause discomfort and damage to the patient.
 Because most of the effected population of ectomesenchymoma are juveniles, the long term carcinogenic and developmental risk of radiation therapy is fairly high.
 Risk of development of leukemia and thyroid cancers also increases significantly with cancer treatment.
 Another major concern for chemotherapy and radiotherapy, particularly in the central nervous system and brain, is the potential developmental impacts.